Geodetic control network

-A geodetic control network (also geodetic network, reference network, control point network, or control network) is a network, often of triangles, which are measured precisely by techniques of control surveying, such as terrestrial surveying or satellite geodesy.
+A geodetic control network is a network, often of triangles, that are measured precisely by techniques of control surveying, such as terrestrial surveying or satellite geodesy.
+It is also known as a geodetic network, reference network, control point network, or simply control network.

-A geodetic control network consists of stable, identifiable points with published datum values derived from observations that tie the points together.
+A geodetic control network consists of geodetic markers, which are stable, identifiable points or vertices with published coordinate values derived from observations that tie the points together.

-Classically, a control is divided into horizontal (X-Y) and vertical (Z) controls (components of the control), however with the advent of satellite navigation systems, GPS in particular, this division is becoming obsolete.

-Many organizations contribute information to the geodetic control network.
+In the U.S., there is a national control network called the National Spatial Reference System (NSRS).
+Many organizations may contribute information to the geodetic control network.
+In the United Kingdom, the Ordnance Survey maintains the OS Net network.

 The higher-order (high precision, usually millimeter-to-decimeter on a scale of continents) control points are normally defined in both space and time using global or space techniques, and are used for "lower-order" points to be tied into.
 The lower-order control points are normally used for engineering, construction and navigation.
-The scientific discipline that deals with the establishing of coordinates of points in a control network is called geomatics or surveying.
+The scientific discipline that deals with the establishing of coordinates of points in a control network is called geodesy.

+Applications

-Cartography applications
+Cartography

 After a cartographer registers key points in a digital map to the real world coordinates of those points on the ground, the map is then said to be "in control".
 Having a base map and other data in geodetic control means that they will overlay correctly.

 When map layers are not in control, it requires extra work to adjust them to line up, which introduces additional error.

 Those real world coordinates are generally in some particular map projection, unit, and geodetic datum.

+Construction and engineering

+Survey control networks are used for different phases of engineering and construction.
+Applications, according to the Chartered Institution of Civil Engineering Surveyors, include: